Magikarppi/books-app/README.md

 4. In the project root run `npm run install-all` to install all the dependencies
 5. After installations, in the project root, run `npm run start` to start the server and frontend in dev-mode 👨🏻‍💻

+## Testing

+Some tests are implemented for frontend.
+You can test frontend by running `npm test` in frontend folder